OscarG-png/level-up-reviews/journals/james_nguyen.md

 ## December 1, 2023

-This week I worked on creating the game details.
+This week I worked on creating the game details endpoint.
 I have done some merge requests and merges of the other team members.

 I worked on the component for front-end for the create reviews page and tried to start doing other components.

 I learned today how to redirect some tokens and make sure that it's authenticated.

+## December 8, 2023

+This week I worked on creating the platform games or games associated with a platform.
+I added new migrations so that some pictures would be able to be utilized.
+Was able to work with some of the error handling as well.
+I assisted with some debugging associated with some of the other group members associated with the game details and top-rated.

+I learned how to pass in some of the pictures through the migrations that was utilized.